This post contains affiliate links for your convenience. View our full disclosure policy here.

 Teacher Tip: If I am having parents help me in the classroom, like at a Halloween party station, etc. – I typically make a sample to set out, and then have the supplies on a tray for them to help the kids.

 Now you are set to make your clothespin bats!

 First, lay down some scrap paper and paint your clothespins black.

 Paint the front and sides completely, but you can leave the back blank if you’d like.
 Be sure to set it aside and give it time to completely dry.
-(So you may want to have one station be painting, and then kids come back to it, or paint these beforehand with them).
+You may want to have one station for painting, and then kids come back to it, or paint the clothespins beforehand with them.

-Print the BAT WING template (print it HERE) and cut it out.
+Print the bat wing template and cut it out.

-Then trace the bat wing template onto black craft foam and cut that out as well.
+Then trace the bat wing onto black craft foam and cut that out as well.